 To get the RSS news feeds, we used the RSS Feed Reader node.
 The RSS Feed Reader node connects to the RSS Feed URL, downloads the feed articles, parses them with the help of a tokenizer, and saves them in a document type column at the output port.

-Figure 1.
-Final workflow connecting to several RSS feed URLs for news in eight different languages, pre-processing the articles, and creating a word cloud from the most frequent words.
-The workflow is available on the KNIME EXAMPLES server under 08_Other_Analytics_Types/01_Text_Processing/20_Blending_Languages/20_Blend_Languages_In_Tag_Cloud08_Other_Analytics_Types/01_Text_Processing/20_Blending_Languages/20_Blend_Languages_in_Tag_Cloud*.
-The workflow comes in a folder containing also two metanode templates necessary to the workflow execution.
+The workflow is available on the KNIME Hub The workflow comes in a folder containing two metanode templates necessary to the workflow execution.

 It is important to notice that the text parsing operation performed by the RSS Feed Reader node is language dependent.
 A few language specific tokenizers are embedded into the node, such as for English, Spanish, German, and Chinese.
 However, for most of the languages, no specific tokenizer is available in the RSS Feed Reader node, nor in the other Text Processing nodes.
 In these cases, the two basic “Open NLP Simple Tokenizer” and “Open NLP Whitespace Tokenizer” might do.